raspdevpy/ccdoc/guide/Text/Components/addButton.md

 \
 **URL buttons are grey by default.**

-* You can use normal unicode emojis, custom emojis with their ID, or you can use [$customEmoji](../customEmoji.md).
+* You can use normal unicode emojis, custom emojis with their ID, or you can use `$customEmoji`.
 :::

 ##### Function difficulty: <Badge type="tip" text="Easy" vertical="middle" />